Woman wearing a hijab or tudung, and glasses smiling

 9. Research your industry’s pay structure

-If you can, find out the salary information of other employees and across the industry, how much they make on their annual salary and then use information about competitive salaries as a basis for your request.
+You must include the correct information when asking for a salary increase.
+If you can, find out the salary information of other employees and across the industry, how much they make on their annual salary, and then use information about competitive salaries as a basis for your request.

 Your boss may not know anything about the market value of similar jobs.
 Make sure you back up your request with more and more data.

-These usually take the average salary numbers that recruiters come across over the past year for various jobs, and are a reliable source of salary data for you to get a good estimation of the salary for your role.
+These sources usually take the average salary numbers that recruiters come across over the past year for various jobs, and are a reliable source of salary data for you to get a good estimation of the salary for your role.

 10. Salary negotiation may take more than one meeting